qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 My first keyboard edit.
 A multi-layer ANSI-60 with layers and function shift on each layer.
 Changes from the default keymap include moving RESET, and a prefered arangement for the cusor block of keys.
 The function key was exchanged with the right control key to get it.
+This makes the layout of the right modifiers left to rignt be alt/win/control/Fn.

 ## Right Windows is Application Context Menu Instead
 The right Windows key is for getting the application context menu.
 The right Windows GUI